 According to the World Health Organization, the number of annual cardiovascular events account for 41% of total deaths in China.
 In contrast, the number of diabetics in India, now around 65+ million, will reach a staggering 101 million by 2030.
 Erstwhile, Japan expects that approximately 40% of its population will be at least 65 years old by 2060, creating additional demand for healthcare facilities.
-The enormous number of ongoing developments and innovations in the healthcare and electronics sector, rise in healthcare spending by both governments and individuals, the ease of use of medical devices combining with the increase as mentioned above in incidences of chronic diseases has led to the increased adoption of the wearable devices.
+The enormous number of ongoing developments and innovations in the healthcare and electronics sector, rise in healthcare spending by both governments and individuals, the ease of use of medical devices combining with the increase as mentioned above in incidences of chronic diseases, has led to the increased adoption of the wearable devices.
 The market is facing challenges, mainly in allocating cost-effective monitoring to patients suffering from chronic diseases such as cancer and other blood diseases.

 Lack of awareness is also another cause leading to slower adoption of technology.
 These factors act as growth hurdles for wearable technology.

-Asia-Pacific Wearable Medical Devices Market segmented and sub-segmented into the following categories:
+This research report on the APAC Wearable Medical Devices Market segmented and sub-segmented into the following categories:

 China's wearable medical devices market is witnessed in holding the highest shares of the market in the Asia Pacific region.
-China & India have a large number of obesity, diabetic patients, according to WHO.
+China & India have a large number of obesities, diabetic patients, according to WHO.
 Wearable medical devices help to monitor their glucose level to maintain their health issues.

 In 2019, the Indian wearable medical devices market accounted for over 13% of the Asian market.
 An Indian Institute of Technology (IIT) Madras has started developing a wearable medical device.
 The device will diagnose body temperature, heart rate, and SpO2 sensing.
 That will also help to diagnose COVID-19.
 Tracker connected via Muse Health App through Bluetooth.